Best Mutual Fund Companies to Buy Index Funds

 How and Where to Buy the Best Index Funds

 If you want to buy the best index funds, you won't find them at just any random mutual fund company, brokerage firm, insurance company, or bank.
-There are only a handful of financial entities where investors can buy the best index funds on the market and there are also a few companies you'll want to completely avoid for buying index funds.
+There are only a handful of financial entities where investors can buy the best index funds on the market.
+There are also a few companies you'll want to avoid for buying your next index fund.

 Here we share the best mutual fund companies and discount brokers to buy index funds, plus a few financial firms that charge too much for index funds (and should therefore avoid).

 Mutual Fund Companies That Offer the Best Index Funds

 The best index funds are generally those that have two primary qualities: 1) Low expense ratios and 2) Tight index tracking.
 In different words, since index funds are passively managed investments designed to replicate the performance of a target index, you're simply looking for low costs and performance that is nearly identical to the index.

 Here are four of the best companies where investors can get the best index funds: